mizansyed/Vagrant-Puppet-Ruby-Passenger-Nginx-Mongodb/README.md

 Vagrant to control and provision machines, mainly for Ruby development purpose.

-NOTE: This plugin requires Vagrant 1.3+ (rather it built with Vagrant 1.3).
+NOTE: This plugin requires Vagrant 1.3+ (rather it was built with Vagrant 1.3).

 It installs